dbojan/xmpp-communicator/README.md

 You might want to use another device for testing.
 link to apk file and modified sources: https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing

+**Make sure you grant storage permission in app properties**

 Added features:

 - you can toggle xmpp accounts from the main menu
 - different chat colors based on which account recieved the message
-- different sounds per account, for recieved messages
+- different sounds per account, for recieved messages (this was done so it can be used on older android phones.
+It checks for Notifications/message1.ogg for account1, message2.off for account2 ...)

 ![](xmpp_accounts_small.png) ![](xmpp_small_chat_colors.png)